Loft-Apps/Resource-Docs/manage/projects/index.md

 The Project Manager within Resource Manager enables administrators to create, delete, edit, and manage project statuses.
 Administrators can ensure that only projects marked as "In Progress" are visible throughout the application, providing a streamlined experience for users.

 ## Creating a New Project

+This outlines the process of setting up a new project within the platform.
+It guides users through initiating a project, defining project settings, and allocating resources to ensure an efficient start for project planning and management.

 Click the "Create Project" button in the Project Manager.
 Fill out the required information, including the project title, initials, color, start date, and end date.
 Click "Save" to create the new project.